 To be submitted to the REF staff employed on ‘research-only’ contracts must be considered to be independent researchers, defined for the purposes of the REF as “an individual who undertakes self-directed research, rather than carrying out another individual’s research programme” (REF Guidance on Submissions, paragraph 131).

 Under our Fusion strategy, we employ very few staff on ‘research-only’ contracts – these tend to be Research Assistants who are employed to support and carry out another individual’s research programme.
-As such this section of the code of practice is anticipated to be relevant to only a small number of staff.
+As such this section of the code of practice was anticipated to be relevant to only a small number of staff.

 1 – Leading or acting as principal investigator or co-investigator on an externally-funded research project since 1 January 2014.